A post made by Richard Payne on Facebook about Smoky Robinson. And it is still poetry, everything is.

 Good Sunday morning!

-For a change, I do not plan to write about the shambles of my love life; will not be fixed today anyway, and I can’t say when, but it will be.
+For a change, I do not plan to write about the shambles of my love life; will not be fixed today anyway, and I can’t say when, but it will be and is.

-Not much has changed; I am still in love with a wonderful scoundrel of a man; I like everything about him way too much except for the lying that in retrospect is probaby more extensive than I have permitted myself to believe, and he will have to deal with the man in the mirror.
+Not much has changed; I am still in love with a wonderful sman; I like everything about him way too much, no one can be as good as he is, but he will have to deal with the man in the mirror.

 but too much is beautful for me to disrupt or destroy that beauty.
 That it attained a pinnacle of loving expression will always be true.
 Nothing can ever change that.